 William J. Hackett serves as the State Emergency Management Director, a position he has occupied since November 2006.
 Director Hackett is the longest serving State Emergency Management Director in Connecticut and currently in the nation.

 Director Hackett is also currently serving as the Governor’s Deputy Homeland Security Advisor, State Single Point of Contact for the National First Responder Network Authority (FirstNet), and was appointed by Governor Malloy to the State E-911 Commission.
-In addition, he is the Statewide Interoperability Communications Coordinator, the agency representative on the State Emergency Response Commission and co-chairs the Long Island Sound Area Maritime Security Committee..
+In addition, he is the Statewide Interoperability Communications Coordinator, the agency representative on the State Emergency Response Commission and co-vice chair of the Long Island Sound Area Maritime Security Committee.

-Director Hackett has been designated by the Governor as State Coordinating Officer (SCO) for nine Connecticut Presidential Major Disaster Declarations.
+Director Hackett has been designated by the Governor as State Coordinating Officer (SCO) for eleven Connecticut Presidential Major Disaster Declarations.
 Director Hackett chairs the Northeast States Emergency Consortium (NESEC) and serves on the Board of Directors for the International Emergency Management Group (IEMG), which consists of the New England States and the Eastern Canadian Provinces.
 He is also on the Board of Directors of the National Emergency Management Association (NEMA), serving as secretary of the association.

 From November 16, 2018 to January 9, 2019, Director Hackett also served as the Acting Commissioner of the Department of Emergency Services and Public Protection, appointed by Governor Malloy.
 He also served as Deputy Commissioner responsible for the Division of Emergency Management and Homeland Security from September of 2011 to June of 2012, and again from April of 2017 to January of 2019.